dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/11-principal-component-analysis.md

 #### Phase Transition

-With random matrix theory, using the [Marchenko-pastur Distribution](marchenko-pastur-distribution), we have the following conclusions:
+With random matrix theory, using the [Marchenko-pastur Distribution](marchenko-pastur-distribution), we have the following conclusions, as $n, p \rightarrow \infty$:

 - The largest eigenvalue $\hat{\lambda}$ satisfies